Malus crescimannoi

 Malus crescimannoi, also known as the Raimondo apple, is a species of apple in the rose family, Rosaceae.
 Native to the island of Sicily, it was formally described only in 2008, making it one of the most recently described species of tree in Europe.
-At present unknown is whether the species is a remnant of a preglacial diversity of apples in Europe, or a distinctive race of European wild apple.
+Whether the species is a remnant of a preglacial diversity of apples in Europe or a distinctive race of European wild apple is at present unknown.

 Description

 It is a small to medium-sized tree of up to 10 m in size, that is distinguished from the European wild apple and the domestic apple by a combination of smaller flowers, more oval leaves and small (2.5 to 4 cm in diameter) pomes that are usually longer than wide.
 The flowers appear in corymbs in April to May, with petals that are pink to purple in colour.
 The apple fruits ripen in October to November.
 The leaves are hairy with long petioles.
 The twigs are weakly thorny.